 - Trucks will not return to an area once completed

 - Small items should be placed in bags or boxes to prevent scattering by the wind

 - Refrigerators or freezers should be empty and have the doors removed or tied shut for the safety of neighborhood children

 - Vehicles parked in front of trash could prevent collection

-- Items which may not identifiable as trash should be clearly marked trash (example - Basketball Goal)
+- Items that may not be identifiable as trash should be clearly marked trash (for example - Basketball Goal)